Online Course Structure

 Distance Learning Technology

-CIPCT uses an online classroom management system, called Moodle, which gives the students one place to go for all course information, online exams and quizzes, discussion forums, online assignment submission, and course deadlines.
-Moodle is an open-source, web-based software that requires no purchase or downloads to student computers.
+CIPCT uses an online classroom management system, Canvas, which gives the students one place to go for all course information, online exams and quizzes, discussion forums, online assignment submission, and course deadlines.
+Canvas is an open-source, web-based software that requires no purchase or downloads to student computers.

 CIPCT also uses an Adobe product to deliver web conferences and voice-over presentations.
 This software is also web-based and will require the download of a plug-in.
 This is also free of charge.